 What I did instead was to cut out some of the food items listed as possible allergens for many people.
 What I found out was I'm allergic to wheat, milk and possibly chocolate.
 I was really hoping wheat wouldn't be a problem for me, because it's in so many foods that I love.
 Unfortunately this wasn't the case.
 For a week I refrained from eating bread, pasta, cookies, crackers, pizza, and cereal containing wheat.
 The irritating rash on my hands gradually began to clear up!

 I was both thrilled and dismayed at the same time.
 I had some lasagna one day, and the next two days new itchy blisters appeared on my hands.
 No more wheat for me.
 I was sad, but at least now I know one of my problems!

 After banning wheat from my diet, I would sometimes experience new rash breakouts... meaning there were one or more other items I might be allergic to.
 A friend had brought over a gallon of milk and I had been having that for breakfast with my corn-based cereal.
-(I normally drink soy milk.)
+(I normally drink almond milk.)
 I stopped using the milk and my eczema again began to clear.
 Yogurt and cheese don't seem to be as big a problem for me as milk, but I still have to be careful about my dairy intake.

 Why couldn't it have been peanuts?
 That's easy to avoid.
 I wouldn't have been quite so affected if it had been something not quite so ubiquitous as wheat and dairy.
 It makes it increasingly difficult to be a vegetarian.

-If you'd like to try this strategy of identifing possible allergens in your diet, be sure to carefully read ingredient lists on the foods you buy.
+If you'd like to try this strategy of identifying possible allergens in your diet, be sure to carefully read ingredient lists on the foods you buy.
 Also, research what foods are wheat-based that might be called something else.
-For example, cous-cous, grahm crackers, and semolina are all made from wheat.
+For example, cous-cous, graham crackers, and semolina are all made from wheat.
 When you do start cutting foods from your diet, give at least a week to see results.
 Patience is key.
 Good luck!